zcash/halo2/book/src/user/wasm-port.md

 ### Params

-Additionally, both the prover and verifier functions input `params_ser`, a serialised form of the public parameters of the polynomial commitment scheme.
-These are passed in as input (instead of being regenerated in prove/verify functions) as a performance optimisation since these are constant based only on the circuit's value of `K`.
+Additionally, both the prover and verifier functions input `params_ser`, a serialized form of the public parameters of the polynomial commitment scheme.
+These are passed in as input (instead of being regenerated in prove/verify functions) as a performance optimization since these are constant based only on the circuit's value of `K`.
 We can store these separately on a static web server and pass them in as input to the WASM.
 To generate the binary serialised form of these (separately outside the WASM functions), you can run something like:

 ```rust,ignore
 fn write_params(K: u32) {